MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-close-elevation-request.md

 ### Example request

-Here is an example of the HTTP request.
+The following is an example of the HTTP request.

 ```http
 PATCH https://mmdls.microsoft.com/support/odata/v1/tenants/{tenantId}/elevationRequests/{elevationRequestId}
 ```

-Here is an example of the JSON request.
+The following is an example of the JSON request.

 ```json
 {